The nomination period for the 2022 MIT Excellence Awards + Collier Medal is now open.

 - Don't worry about how it looks.
 The Committee needs details, not production value.

-- Video nominations may also include statements of support, but these must be in written format.
+- Video nominations may also include Additional Documentation, but these must be in written format.

 - You'll see an option to upload your video when you create the nomination in Submittable.